xloem/please-email-me-github/README.md

     - Added ?p=2 page notation to be able to download multiple videos from a single bilibili link, instead of only being able to download the first one

 - Youtube
-  - Added description downloading for youtube playlists
+  - Added description metadata for youtube playlists
+  - Added support for downloading comments

 - General
   - Enabled playlist metadata being saved separately to media info.json
   - Fixed issue with RTMP streams and unicode characters on Windows (because it won't be fixed in [#23765](https://github.com/ytdl-org/youtube-dl/issues/23765))
   - Extractors marked as transparent no longer have their IDs overwritten

+**Note:** Since comments can take a significantly long time to scrape, for NicoNico and Youtube, you must pass a `--get-comments` flag to initiate scraping.

+For NicoNico however, this flag is implied when you specify `--write-sub`.

 ------